5 Signs You Should Break-Up, Despite How Hard it is

-If abuse is becoming a habit, a frequent situation, and you need to get out but are scared to do so, please reach out for help.
+If abuse is becoming a frequent habit, and you need to get out but are scared to do so, please reach out for help.

 Do you have a trusted friend, therapist, or co-worker you can talk to?

-If the abuse has gotten to where you no longer have anyone to count on, please call the National Domestic Abuse Hotline.
+Please call the National Domestic Abuse Hotline if the abuse has gotten to where you no longer have anyone to count on.

 Do whatever you can to get yourself out of the abusive relationship.